Showing posts with label sabotage. Show all posts

 More minor misfortunes and an unexpected ending

-Accounts of bad days, bad decisions and strings of minor misfortunes appear in several previous articles.
+Accounts of bad days, bad decisions and strings of minor misfortunes have appeared in several previous articles.

 There is a little more of the same to report, including a very recent nightmare journey that had an unexpected but very welcome ending.